-As per the Exchange Circular, the 3rd phase of Peak Margin Reporting shall be implemented from 1st June, 2021.
+As per the Exchange Circular, the 4th and final phase of Peak Margin Reporting shall be implemented from 1st September, 2021.
 As per this circular, the highest margin utilized by the client during the day needs to be collected and reported.

 Impact of this new circular on traders

 This circular is important for intraday traders using margins higher than the Exchange prescribed margins.
 It’ll not have any impact on delivery and options buying transactions.
 On account of this regulation there have been some changes to our RMS system and there are certain things which you will need to keep in mind.
 They are as follows.

 - Reduced Intraday Exposures :- To avoid peak margin penalty, we shall provide the maximum intraday exposure upto 5 times (20% of trade value or 100% of applicable VAR+ELM) in MIS (intraday) CO and BO trades for the equity segments and 1 time exposure for Derivatives segments in MIS (intraday) product.
 The cover order and bracket orders shall be blocked for derivatives segments till further notice.

 - 80% sale proceeds of Demat holdings can be used on the same day :- With new a regulations, we are required to collect upfront 20% of selling credit as margin until we mark the early payin or EPI of shares to the clearing corporations (CC), which typically will happen only after the market closes on a trading day.
 Hence, only 80% credit against the sale value (which used to be 100% earlier) will be available for subsequent trades in the same/other segments on the selling day.
 For e.g. If you sell holdings worth Rs.1,000 then only Rs.800 would be visible and available for use in the same/other segments on the same day.